Jihad: Classical

-As important as jihad was, it has not been considered one of the "pillars of Islam".
-According to one scholar (Majid Khadduri, this is because the five pillars are individual obligations, but jihad is a "collective obligation" of the whole Muslim community meant to be carried out by the Islamic state.
-This was the belief of "all jurists, with almost no exception", but did not apply to defense of the Muslim community from a sudden attack, in which case jihad was and "individual obligation" of all believers, including women and children.
+As important as jihad was, it is not considered one of the "pillars of Islam".
+According to one scholar (Majid Khadduri, this is because the five pillars are individual obligations, but jihad is a "collective obligation" of the Muslim community meant to be carried out by the Islamic state.
+This was the belief of "all jurists, with almost no exception", but did not apply to defense of the Muslim community from a sudden attack, in which case jihad was an "individual obligation" of all believers, including women and children.

-Scholars had previously assumed it was the responsibility of a centralized government to organize jihad.
+Scholars had previously claimed it was the responsibility of a centralized government to organize jihad.
 But this changed as the authority of the Abbasid caliph weakened.
 Al-Mawardi allowed local governors to wage jihad on the caliph's behalf.
 This decentralization of jihad became especially pressing after the Crusades.
 Ali ibn Tahir al-Sulami argued that all Muslims were responsible for waging wars of self-defense.
-Al-Sulami encouraged Muslim rulers from distant lands to assist those Muslims being invaded.
+Al-Sulami encouraged Muslim rulers from distant lands to assist Muslims who were under attack.

 Classical Shia doctrine maintained defensive jihad was always permissible, but offensive jihad required the presence of the Imam.
 An exception to this, during medieval times, was when the first Fatimid caliph Abdallah al-Mahdi Billah claimed to be the representative of the Imam and claimed the right to launch offensive jihad.

-After the Mongol invasions, Shia scholar Muhaqqiq al-Hilli made defensive war not just permissible but praiseworthy, even obligatory.
+After the Mongol invasions, Shia scholar Muhaqqiq al-Hilli claimed that defensive war was not just permissible but praiseworthy, even obligatory.
 If a Muslim could not take part in the defense then he should, at least, send material support.
 This remained the case even if the Muslims were ruled by an unjust ruler.

 Early Muslim conquests

 In the early era that inspired classical Islam (Rashidun Caliphate) and lasted less than a century, jihad spread the realm of Islam to include millions of subjects, and an area extending "from the borders of India and China to the Pyrenees and the Atlantic".
 The role of religion in these early conquests is debated.
-Medieval Arabic authors believed the conquests were commanded by God, and presented them as orderly and disciplined, under the command of the caliph.
+Medieval Arabic authors claimed the conquests were commanded by God, and presented them as orderly and disciplined, under the command of the caliph.
 Many modern historians question whether hunger and desertification, rather than jihad, was a motivating force in the conquests.
-The famous historian William Montgomery Watt argued that "Most of the participants in the [early Islamic] expeditions probably thought of nothing more than booty ...
+Historian William Montgomery Watt argued, "Most of the participants in the [early Islamic] expeditions probably thought of nothing more than booty ...
 There was no thought of spreading the religion of Islam."
-Similarly, Edward J. Jurji argues that the motivations of the Arab conquests were certainly not "for the propagation of Islam ...
-Military advantage, economic desires, [and] the attempt to strengthen the hand of the state and enhance its sovereignty ... are some of the determining factors."
+Similarly, Edward J. Jurji argues that the motivations of the Arab conquests were certainly not "the propagation of Islam....Military advantage, economic desires, [and] the attempt to strengthen the hand of the state and enhance its sovereignty...are some of the determining factors."
 Some recent explanations cite both material and religious causes in the conquests.